 Winners will each receive a one-time scholarship check of $1,250 to be used for future educational expenses.

 No purchase necessary.
-The Eligible to Learn Scholarship is open to any citizen and/or resident of the United States (and its territories and possessions) who will be enrolled at an accredited institution of higher learning full-time for Fall Semester 2017.
+The Eligible to Learn Scholarship is open to any citizen and/or resident of the United States (and its territories and possessions) who will be enrolled at an accredited institution of higher learning full-time for Spring Semester 2018.
 All other entries will be disqualified.